regensa18/AdvProg2018/tutorial-5/README.md

 There are several classes that contain example implementation of Spring Boot Application.
 Basically the Application is a simple greeting example.
 When you access the URL `/greeting` with parameter name (e.g. `/greeting?name=Budi`) it will return some sentence with `Budi` name in it.
-If it's without parameter then it will be given a default sentence.
 If you access the root URL, it will return Homepage that defined in `resources/static/index.html`.

 To understand this template, there are some classes that you need to observe :